Ecoggins has an MBA in global management from the University of Phoenix and a Bachelor of Arts in political science from CSU.

-This article is a very basic discussion of how these eight factors work together that effect cross-cultural communication.
+This article is a very basic discussion of how these eight factors work together that affect cross-cultural communication.

-Culture is the values, attitudes, and ways of doing things that a person brings with them from the particular place where they were brought up as a child.
-These values and attitudes can have an impact on communication across cultures because each person's norms and practices may be different and may possibly clash with those of co-workers brought up in a different parts of the world.
+Culture can be defined as the values, attitudes, and ways of doing things that a person brings with them from the particular place where they were brought up as a child.
+These values and attitudes can have an impact on communication across cultures because each person's norms and practices will often be different and may clash with those of co-workers brought up in different parts of the world.

-Racial identity refers to how one's membership to a particular race affects how they interact with co-workers of different races.
+Racial identity refers to how one's membership in a particular race affects how one interacts with co-workers of different races.

 Another factor that impacts intercultural communication is gender.
 This means that communication between members of different cultures is affected by how different societies view the roles of men and women.
-For example, this article looks at the ways that western cultures view government sanctioned gender segregation as abhorrent.
-A Westerner's reaction to rules that require women in Saudi Arabia to cover themselves and only travel in public when accompanied by a male family member as repressive and degrading.
+For example, this article looks at the ways that western cultures view government-sanctioned gender segregation as abhorrent.
+A Westerner's reaction to rules that require women in Saudi Arabia to cover themselves and only travel in public when accompanied by a male family member is repressive and degrading.
 This is looking at the world through a Western lens.
 Saudi women generally view themselves as protected and honored.
-When studying gender identity in Saudi Arabia it is important that we view the Saudi culture through a Saudi lens.
+When studying gender identity in Saudi Arabia we must view the Saudi culture through a Saudi lens.
 Women in America struggle with these traditional stereotypes, while women in Saudi Arabia embrace their cultural roles.

 The individual identity factor is the fifth factor that impacts cross-cultural communication.
-This means that how a person communicates with others from other cultures depends on their own unique personality traits and how they esteem themselves.
+This means that how a person communicates with others from other cultures depends on their unique personality traits and how they esteem themselves.
 Just as a culture can be described in broad terms as "open" or "traditional," an individual from a culture can also be observed to be "open-minded" or "conservative."
-These differences will have an effect on the way that multiple individuals from the same culture communicate with other individuals.
+These differences will affect the way that multiple individuals from the same culture communicate with other individuals.

-A sixth factor which influences intercultural communication is the social identity factor.
-The social identity factor refers to the level of society that person was born into or references when determining who they want to be and how they will act accordingly.
+A sixth factor that influences intercultural communication is the social identity factor.
+The social identity factor refers to the level of society that a person was born into or references when determining who they want to be and how they will act accordingly.